SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added a Workflow Action to Trigger a New Workflow.
 + Added a Workflow Action to add a Benevolence Request.
 + Added the ability for workflows to have sequential ids based on a prefix associated with the type of workflow ( for example, IT requests could have ids like 'IT00001', 'IT00002' )
++ Added a new workflow action to run Lava in a better UI.
++ Added better error handling to the Process Workflows job so that one exception does not stop the job from processing additional workflows.

 MISC
 + Fixed the communication recipient block to include emails that were marked as being opened in addition to those that were just marked delivered.